Central Portugal: Obidos to Porto

 - We made a short stop at the New Cathedral, the Sé Nova, “only” 400 years old, before visiting the university.

 - The oldest university in Portugal, and one of the oldest in the world, Universidade Coimbra, was founded by Dom Joao III.
-Joao took us in the the large courtyard with the Royal Palace, the Capela de Sao Miguel, and the library.
+Joao took us into the large courtyard with the Royal Palace, the Capela de Sao Miguel, and the library.
 He told us the university was originally established in Lisbon in 1290, then moved to Coimbra in 1308.
 It moved back and forth between Lisbon and Coimbra several times with different kings but has been in Coimbra permanently since 1537.
 It was originally established in just the Royal Palace building but has greatly expanded since then; the university occupies most of the hill with buildings for chemistry, mathematics, biology, medicine, humanities.

 - We went to the statue of Dom Dinis and the monumental steps, or Escadas Monumentais da Universidade de Coimbra.